azure-location

 • Ambient Light

 Decorative lighting that adds personality and motion to your setup.
-These lights are for mood mainly— they respond to music, games, or cycle through presets to enhance the vibe.
+These lights are for setting the mood and can respond to music, games, or cycle through presets to enhance the vibe.

 • Front-Facing Light

-A focused, functional light aimed at your desk.
-Monitor light bars (like the BenQ ScreenBar Halo 2), letting you see your keyboard and workspace clearly, without causing screen glare or eye discomfort.
+Monitor light bars, like the BenQ ScreenBar Halo 2, let you see your keyboard and workspace clearly, without causing screen glare or eye discomfort.

-When these three lighting types work together, they don’t just improve aesthetics.
+When these three lighting types work together, they do more than just improve aesthetics.
 They create a setup that helps you stay focused, reduce eye strain, and stay immersed longer.

 Lighting Type